 As an interdicted system, an appointed Baron represented the interests of the protected society, so those issues were not seen as important at all.
 The main world's "D-class" starport showed there wasn't a great deal of sanctioned traffic.
 Off the spinward main, the closest neighbor to the system was the Victoria system, and that was interdicted too.
 The generically available technology of the system was at an era where muskets and sails gave way to rifles and steaming ironclads.
 At best, they couldn't support more than hot air balloons.
 While that meant the crew didn't have to worry about the local government, there were Imperial-sanctioned outer-world settlements.
 This was because the system's economy partly depended on minor corporate holdings on some of the outer planets.

 The three knew that could mean trouble because they didn't know the exact location of the base yet.
 Checking the supplementary data on the interdiction zone, they found the warning was based on a "capricious enforcement of laws."
 Terin joked that it only mattered where the local authorities "were".
 And since they were tech level 3, they wouldn't likely even inhabit a large part of the world.
-Of course, this didn't count any tech the government had bought in through sanctioned trade from out-system, or received from smugglers.
-So they could have advanced tech toys.
-Rol pointed out that it didn't much matter because they weren't heading to the main world anyway.
-Still, they did consider getting permits to act as a trade mission and carrying gear, especially mining gear, the locals might want.
-As Terin offered, Emkir decided the navigator should research the Sonthert system while Emkir considered bringing this data to Mikah.Visiting The Planet
+Of course, that didn't count any tech the government had brought in through sanctioned trade from out-system, or received from smugglers.
+So, they could have advanced tech toys.
+Rol pointed out that it didn't much matter, because they weren't heading to the main world anyway.
+Still, they did consider getting permits to act as a trade mission, and carry gear, especially mining gear the locals might want.
+When Terin spoke, Emkir decided the navigator should research the Sonthert system while Emkir considered bringing this data to Mikah.Hitting the Museums

 As was her interest, it didn't take Mikah long to find a gem and mineral display she hadn't visited yet.
 When she and Zimzod got there, Mikah was disappointed but not surprised that they didn't give out free samples.
 Mikah had already seen the sea-based displays and looked at the land based gems, which were beryl-based stones such as aquamarines and emeralds.
 There were also peridot and other crystal-based stones to shop for.
 Mikah spent Cr 50 on some stones from Equus to add to her collection.

-As Rol wandered, he found a museum of militaria, consisting of those items which former soldiers had brought back to the Equus system over the frontier wars.
-This was added to with disused and sold off military equipment from the forces in-system.
+Rol wandered, and found a museum of militaria, showing off those items which former soldiers had brought back to the Equus system over the frontier wars.
+Disused and sold-off military equipment from the forces in-system added to the collection.
 Figuring it was of interest, Rol went in.
-As he wandered the displays, Rol enjoyed the collection.
-He also enjoyed the humor, which included what he estimated was a short-barreled Tech level 7 howitzer artillery piece posed in a mock air-lock as an "anti-boarding weapon".
-While he had to laugh, Rol had to wonder if the tactic had actually been tried and some survivor of that crew reported back to result in such a display.
+Wandering the displays, Rol enjoyed the collection.
+He also enjoyed moments of humor, which included what he estimated was a short-barreled Tech level 7 howitzer artillery piece posed in a mock air-lock as an "anti-boarding weapon".
+While he laughed, Rol had to wonder if some unit had been forced to try the tactic, and some survivor had reported back to result in such a display.

 More of a surprise to Rol was happening on several members of the crew of the Shoshama Iigee wandering the museum!
 He and the rest of the Hotel California's crew knew they'd arrived days before but figured they'd be at work preparing to leave the system riftward towards Rhylanor.
-As he walked into hearing, Rol could hear the crew making jokes about various old weapons systems in the museum.
+Walking into hearing range, Rol could hear that crew making jokes about various old weapons systems in the museum.
 When someone joked about mounting the old howitzer in their ship's air-lock, Rol cracked a joke about mounting one on the hull with a vacc suited crew and got no laughs.
 Rol asked about other museums and the crew reminded him they'd only arrived when Rol's crew went shooting.
 They said they'd found the place by mistake in a computer search and came to check it out for a laugh.